-1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
+1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ☆ If so, are interpreters available in practice, for interviews?
+Yes No 2.
+In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
 3. Are interviews conducted through video conferencing?
+Frequently Rarely Never